Oth3r/OtterLib/README.md

 ### 📜 Custom Language Reader
 OtterLib provides a custom language reader that allows you to easily have server-side localization on all supported loaders.
 There is also support for a secondary location for locales for easy player overrides.
+\
+You can use the `LanguageReg` class to register your language files, and OtterLib will handle them for you.

 ### 🗃️ Robust file saving and loading
 Adds an interface that enables easy config file creation with support for saving, loading, and updating versions easily.